someengineering/resoto.com/docs/reference/data-models/kubernetes.md

 :::info

-Please refer to [Configure Kubernetes Resource Collection](../../getting-started/configure-cloud-resource-collection/kubernetes.md) for details on how to set up Resoto to collect [Kuberenetes](https://kubernetes.io) resources.
+Please refer to [Configure Kubernetes Access](../../getting-started/configure-cloud-provider-access/kubernetes.md) for details on how to set up Resoto to collect [Kuberenetes](https://kubernetes.io) resources.

 :::